The following internet links are offered as a route into related sources of information.

 From the start of 2015 photographs were kindly supplied by Robb Webb, who also does photography at the Gurston Down Hillclimb Drivers School.

-Steve Lister is the offical protographer for Gusrton Down.
+Steve Lister is the offical photographer for Gurston Down.
 There are a number of other photographers who visit the hill.
-Photographers who are allowed track side will waer “Media” tabards and must have public liability insurance.
+Photographers who are allowed track side will wear “Media” tabards and must have public liability insurance.

 Five times a year, motorcycles from the National Hill Climb Association come to Gurston and join us during ordinary Competition days.
 The format for the bikes is the same as for cars; two practice runs and two competition runs.
 The bikes cover a wide range of ages and types and usually include several trikes and/or sidecar units.

 The NHCA maintain a website dedicated to racing these magnificent machines, which given the severity of Gurston’s bends etc. test the rider’s skill and daring.

 The Controlling Body for Motor Sport in the United Kingdom is Motosport UK, based at Colnbrook near London.
 The MSUK’s powers and responsibilities are contingent upon appointment by the F.I.A. in Geneve, Switzerland as the appropriate authority in Great Britain to control and develop Motor Sport.